HonestReporting: Timeline

-During the Gaza war, HonestReporting said that the journalists who had photographed the October 7 attacks were "part of the plan" and involved in "coordination with the terrorists"; later, the group's executive director said he had no evidence for the allegation.
+In November 2023, HonestReporting published an article questioning whether Palestinian photojournalists had tipped off the Associated Press, Reuters, The New York Times and CNN prior to the October 7 attacks.
 The report led two Israeli politicians to threaten that these journalists be killed, while the Israeli Prime Minister's office said the journalists were "accomplices in crimes against humanity".
-The Associated Press, Reuters, The New York Times and CNN strongly refuted allegations that they had prior knowledge of the Hamas attack.
+The media organizations strongly refuted allegations that they had any prior knowledge of the Hamas attack.
 Yousef Masoud, whose photos were published in the NYT and AP, started photographing 90 minutes after the attack started.
 Reuters said that its pictures, taken by two freelance photojournalists, were taken two hours after the attack began.
-Additional criticism also came from the Committee to Protect Journalists.
-The AP and CNN announced that they would stop working with one of the freelance photographers, after HonestReporting showed a picture of him being kissed by Hamas leader Yehia Sinwar.
-Reuters described the allegations from HonestReporting as "irresponsible" and "baseless speculation" that resulted in threats towards journalists.
-HonestReporting stated that they "stated nothing firmly" and are not responsible for the consequences of "asking questions."
-In a February 2024 letter to the Office of the Consulate General of Israel in New York, The New York Times demanded that Israel cease circulating the allegations, stating that "Honest Reporting has once again been trafficking in falsehoods about Mr. Masoud".
+The AP and CNN announced that they would stop working with one of the freelance photographers after HonestReporting showed a picture of him being kissed by Hamas leader Yahya Sinwar.
+On November 10, 2023, HonestReporting's director said he accepted that the media groups had no advance knowledge of the October 7 Hamas attacks on Israel.
+The organization's reliability has been questioned following a November 2023 report suggesting that freelance photojournalists had prior knowledge of the October 7 attacks.